-Current plans by the UK government and the EU provide a range of temporary mitigation measures to help ease the disruption that a no deal might cause.
-However, the temporary measures are scheduled to fall away at different times – creating a range of deadlines for your business to consider as part of its no deal planning over the months and years after the UK’s exit from the EU.
+Current plans by the UK government and the EU provide a range of temporary mitigation measures to help ease disruption when the post-Brexit transition period ends on 31 December 2020.
+However, the temporary measures are scheduled to fall away at different times – creating a range of deadlines for your business to consider as part of its UK transition planning over the months and years after the UK’s exit from the EU.

 Use the timeline to understand some of the temporary measures which are of most importance to your business.

 These timelines are based on the new rules coming into effect from 1 January 2021.
 Some of the short-term measures may also be extended by the UK or the EU, which would allow more time for business to prepare.
 These measures could fall away if the UK and the EU are able to agree a free trade agreement.
 The information on this page will be updated as and when new government guidance is published.

 - New immigration routes are expected to open for applications in the autumn

 - A new Trader Support Service for businesses moving goods between Great Britain and Northern Ireland will go live: